Introduction: REST API

 API responses that return collections are always returned with the newest object first (by when they were created).
 When querying a collection through the API, the following querystrings are supported:

-- {String} The string "cursor" to start fetching the previous page of results if you're walking pages backwards (from a previous API response - see below).
+• previous - {String} The string "cursor" to start fetching the previous page of results if you're walking pages backwards (from a previous API response - see below).

 All successful (HTTP status code: 200) responses for collections will have the following structure:

-- {String} A cursor used to fetch the next page in the collection, for pagination.
-The next page can be fetched by passing?next=<value>
+• next - {String} A cursor used to fetch the next page in the collection, for pagination.
+The next page can be fetched by passing ?next=<value> on the querystring of the next request.

-- {String} A cursor used to fetch the previous page of the collection, for pagination.
-The previous page can be fetched by passing?previous=<value>
+• previous - {String} A cursor used to fetch the previous page of the collection, for pagination.
+The previous page can be fetched by passing ?previous=<value> on the querystring of the next request.

-you can still query the previous page to pick up results that were added after this query was originally run.
-Since most APIs are reverse-chronologically ordered, you can poll?previous=<value>
+• hasPrevious - {Boolean} Set to true if querying with previous will return more results.
+If this is set to false you can still query the previous page to pick up results that were added after this query was originally run.
+Since most APIs are reverse-chronologically ordered, you can poll ?previous=<value> to pick up new objects that are added to a collection.

 Example:

-returns the response:
+API polls?limit=10 returns the response:

 {